NadiaMoustafa/Submission-Assessment/README.md

 * Readme file

-* Notebook for all coding tasks, but API App (because it must be locally)  - it's additional
+* Assessment Notebook for all coding tasks, but API App (because it must be locally)  - it's additional

 Notes regarding Part 1 :
 * You can see the code for part 1.1, part 1.2 in one file called 1.1, 1.2 Code.py.